ChunkyMonkey00/UpdatedProjectApparatus/README.md

 - Harmony Patches updated for v49 of Lethal Company
 - HELLA fixes for aimbot.
 System might be reworked soon...
 - Aimbot wont move mouse or work when lethalcompany isnt focused.
+- Infinitely deposit items on the sell desk
+- Button to instantly sell all items on the sell desk
+- Button to move all items from the ship to the sell desk

 Among other quality-of-life fixes.